knaut/ulnaSimpleRouter/README.md

 # ulnaSimpleRouter
 A simple isomorphic app demonstrating Ulna's routing capabilities

-Until Ulna's documentation is fleshed out, this example implementation should serve as a loose guide and demonstration for now.
+# Deprecation
+This example uses the previous version of Ulna.
+The new version of the library has a radically simplified API.
+As such, this example is no longer compatible.
+It still serves as a good example of the previous version and its capabilities, however.

+# Installation

 The server runs on Hapi.
 To run it, download the repo, install the dependencies, and then